Ju4r3z13/CS4337Project1/devlog.md

 Now there is an erro with some long nested functions.

 10/24/2025 10:56 pm
-Upon reviewing the test case I realized my error was including a "-" and interpreting it as a - expecting another answer.
+Upon reviewing the test case I realized my error was including a "-" and interpreting it as a subtraction expecting another answer.
 The program works fine, history has been tested to be correct.
 Now I will make sure I work around edge cases.